 To meet the needs of the community, so that no one nearing the end of their life through age or illness feels lonely, Heart of Kent Hospice is aiming to recruit and train at least six new volunteers every month.

-Could you give just 1 -2 hours a week to offer friendship and support to a person in your local community effected by terminal illness or frailty and experiencing loneliness or social isolation?
+Could you give just 1 -2 hours a week to offer friendship and support to a person in your local community affected by terminal illness or frailty and experiencing loneliness or social isolation?

 The project works by matching local people based on shared likes, experiences and interests.
 Volunteering as a Compassionate Neighbour is a rewarding role in which you build genuine friendships with local people who are socially isolated.
 We encourage you both to catch-up together, either on the phone or in person, at least once a week.